-The Macedonian Succession Wars, more commonly referred to as the Wars of the Diadochi, were a series of conflicts fought among the former companions and generals of Alexander the Great after his death, from 322 to 281 BCE.
+The Macedonian Succession Wars, more commonly referred to as the Wars of the Diadochi, were a series of conflicts fought among the former companions and generals of Alexander the Great after his death, from 322 to 281 AC.
 By the end of Alexander's life, these influential and powerful figures were promised, by virtue of their ranks as well as their deeds and personal relationships with their king, positions of power and prestige that only Alexander himself or his heir could grant them.
 However, Alexander's son was not yet born, and his brother had a mental disability that made him unsuitable to inherit Alexander's empire.
 As a result, Alexander's generals had to appoint themselves to the positions they coveted, and without a legitimate or capable figure of authority to lead them, they eventually either acted on their ambitions and lust for power or defended themselves against belligerent rivals and former brothers-in-arms.
 This ultimately led to the disintegration of Alexander's empire.
 Notable figures during this period include Craterus, Seleucus, Antipater, Antigonus, Ptolemy, Eumenes, Pyrrhus and many more.

-The Punic Wars outline a period characterised by three separate conflicts opposing Rome and Carthage between 264 and 146 BCE.
+The Punic Wars outline a period characterised by three separate conflicts opposing Rome and Carthage between 264 and 146 AC.
 The casus belli for the first war was hegemony over Sicily and the casus belli of the following two wars was hegemony over the Mediterranean Sea.
 Rome won all three wars, even though both Rome and Carthage losses were colossal.
 Despite this detriment, the conclusion of the Punic Wars laid the foundation of the Roman Empire.
 Notable figures during this period include Hannibal Barca, Scipio Africanus, Gaius Marius, Xanthippus and many more.

 The Hundred Years' War is a bloody chapter of England and France's history punctuated with many wars opposing them and during which England, first, attempted to claim France's throne, then to keep their French holdings and finally, after loosing most of them, to retake these holdings.
 This period saw the use of cannons for the first time in European and Mediterranean history and the decline of the medievalistic usage of cavalry.
 Notable figures during this period include Jeanne d'Arc, Bertrand du Guesclin, John Talbot, Edward the Black Prince, Henry IV the victor of Agincourt, and many more.